DreamWall-Animation/dwpicker/README.md

 ### Support
 Preferably, post an issue on the github page.\
-If you don't hold an github account, you can send a mail to `brouyere |a| dreamwall.be`.\
+If you don't hold a github account, you can send a mail to `brouyere |a| dreamwall.be`.\
 Please start you mail subject by ***[dwpicker]***.
 (Note that the replying delay can be longer using that way).